ssaippi/ssaippi.github.io/contactios.md

 # Contact Me

-Thank you for using my iOS apps!
+Thank you for using my apps!
 If you have any questions, feedback, or need support, please feel free to reach out to me.

 ## Email
-You can contact me directly via email at [ssaippiAPI@gmail.com](mailto:ssaippiAPI@gmail.com).
+You can contact me directly via email at ssaippiAPI@gmail.com.

 ## Support
 If you encounter any issues or have suggestions for improvements, please don't hesitate to email me.
 I appreciate your feedback and will do my best to assist you.